Wood-Chopper/task-manager-playground/README.md

 The `spring` folder contains the backend application.
 It uses an implementation of the Onion Architecture.

-Some other technologies may be added to this repos.
+Some other technologies may be added to this repo.
 I am considering adding a .NET version of the backend for learning purpose.